In this article...

 - Is either parent opposed to joint custody?

-- What are the parents’ geographical proximity to one another?
+- What is the parents’ geographical proximity to one another?

 - Can the parents civilly communicate regarding the child’s needs?